To market, to market… whether it’s to buy a fat pig, locally designed jewellery or vintage treasures, Melbourne’s got the lot.

 Frenetically busy, the 150-year-old South Melbourne Market is a one-stop shop for everything from food to clothing, homewares and collectibles.
 The multicultural Food Hall is a highlight – grab a gelato to accompany your market promenade.

-Corner of Coventry and Cecil streets, South Melbourne; open Wednesday-Sunday
+Corner of Coventry and Cecil streets, South Melbourne; open Wednesday, Friday, Saturday and Sunday

 Chapel Street Bazaar